tterpi/RFID_payment/README.md

 keyB = { 0xAB, 0xCD, 0xEF, 0x12, 0x34, 0x56 }
 =write_block(auth_b, 4, { 0xAB, 0xCD, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00 })

-This script also uses a test LED connected to D8 and GND.
+### Lua File System usage

 Memory constraints made it neccessary to move some files to Lua-File-System to free up RAM.
-To load the image on the NodeMCU follow these steps.
+You will need a firmware with LFS support.
+To load the image on the NodeMCU-devkit follow these steps.
 For more info see: https://nodemcu.readthedocs.io/en/master/getting-started/#upload-lfs-image

-Load the lfs-nfc.img-file to flash memory with esplorer.
+1. Load the lfs-nfc.img-file to flash memory with esplorer.
-Run `node.flashreload("lfs_nfc.img")` once from the console.
+2. Run `node.flashreload("lfs_nfc.img")` once from the console.
-Make the scripts from the image available with `pcall(node.flashindex("_init"))` in your init.lua Now you can user the scripts from the img as usual.
+3. Make the scripts from the image available with `pcall(node.flashindex("_init"))` in your init.lua
+4. Now you can use the scripts from the img as usual.

 The following files are in the img and dont have to be loaded to the flash memory seperately:
 _init.lua